-Whether you call them crawdads, crawfish, or mudbugs, crayfish are one of the most lethal bass, catfish, and big-trout baits you can put on a hook.
+Whether you call them crawdads, crayfish, or mudbugs, crawfish are one of the most lethal bass, catfish, and big-trout baits you can put on a hook.
 They also happen to taste great steamed with a little Cajun seasoning.
-Both are terrific reasons to get out and catch some craws.
+Both are terrific reasons to learn how to catch crawfish and how to keep crawfish alive if you want to use them as bait.
 All you need is a set of fast hands, a piece of raw chicken, or an inexpensive trap.
 Here’s what to do.

 Though not very efficient, this method is probably the most fun.
 Just wade into any flowing, rocky creek, and start lifting stones to find craws underneath.

-Baited with shad or chicken backs, a crayfish trap ($11; frabill.com) funnels your quarry into a small opening to feed.
-Once in, they have a hard time finding their way back out.
+Baited with shad or chicken backs, crawfish traps ($11; frabill.com) funnel your quarry into a small opening to feed.
+Once in, the bugs have a hard time finding their way back out.

 Leave traps overnight in slow streams, in shallow still waters, or in eddies within fast streams.
 To keep captured craws from destroying the bait before more of their friends join the feast, slip the chicken or shad into a nylon stocking before loading the trap.